 Then identify who your target audience is.
 This helps you precision target your content so that it reaches the right eyeballs.
 Items to analyze include demographic information, keywords used and favorite networks.

-Now that these pieces of the puzzle are clear, it's time to lay out your actual plan.
+Now that these pieces of the puzzle are clear, it's time to develop your actual plan.
 This includes what topics to cover and what content formats to use.
-Outline a clear, day-by-day schedule that will help you visualize where your strategy is headed and keep you on track.
+Outline a clear, day-by-day schedule to help you visualize where your strategy is headed and keep you on track.

 Most of the time, content is not a one-size-fits-all.
 Every person that comes to your business is going to have different needs.
 Some are doing basic research, while others are looking for a specific solution to a specific problem.
 We call these basic phases the buyer's journey, and it goes like this...